 According to StatsSA, the cost of funerals in South Africa has increased by 12%, with no sign of dropping anytime soon.
 Are you financially prepared?
-Here are the latest statistics when it comes to the cost of a funeral to help you see if you and your loved ones are financially prepared.
+Here is what you need to know.

 You could be looking at up to R86,000

-Unless you are in a fortunate position to afford an elaborate funeral such as Bafana Bafana goalkeeper Senzo Meyiwa, which totalled a whopping three million Rand in expenses, planning for your own funeral is key.
+If not prepared for, funerals can be an expensive out of pocket cost.
 On average, South Africans spend a minimum of R23,500 to a maximum of R86,000 to shoulder funeral costs.
 And this is just the tip of the iceberg since these prices do not include the costs of catering, flowers, tombstones and transporting the body.

 Choosing a casket